orbi-tal/userchrome-loader/README.md

 This is a template intended to make it easier for end-users to manually load and manage custom CSS.

 ## Setup Instructions
-1. In your **chrome** folder, save the **userchrome-loader** folder from this repo.

-2. If you already have custom CSS in your **userChrome.css** file, back it up by copying the contents to a new CSS file indside the **userchrome-loader** folder.
+1. If you already have custom CSS in your **userChrome.css** file, back it up by copying the contents to a new CSS file indside the **chrome/** folder.

    - If you don't have any custom CSS in your userChrome.css file, skip this step.

-3. Copy the **userChrome.css** file from this repo into your own userChrome.css file.
+2. Copy the **userChrome.css** file from this repo into your own userChrome.css file.

-   - This should be the only content in your userChrome.css file.
+   - You can keep manual customizations in this file, however, uCL only uses it for import rules to call mods.

-4. When you find a customization you want to add, copy the contents to a new CSS file inside the **userchrome-loader** folder.
+3. When you find a customization you want to add, copy the contents to a new folder inside **chrome/**.

+   - Make sure the new folder and CSS file have unique names.

-5. Add the **@import** rule to **loader.css** with the path to the new CSS file made in the last step.
+4. Add the **@import** rule to **userChrome.css** with the path to the new CSS file made in the last step.

 *Examples:*

-@import "userchrome-loader/example.css";
+@import "chrome/example/example.css";

-@import "userchrome-loader/new-folder/example2.css";
+@import "chrome/example-2/example-mod2.css";

 ## Why Use uCL?